Strong-field photoelectron momentum imaging of OCS at finely resolved incident intensities

 The differential volume occupied by a distinct intensity in a \emph{cw} laser beam can be readily described~\cite{Wang:OL30:664}.
 This focal intensity distribution is referred to as one implementation of a 2D configuration.
 In the following, the corresponding case of a pulsed laser beam will be investigated.

-The intensity profile of an effective laser focus in a typical gas-phase experiment is assumed to have the following geometric properties: in space it is rotation-symmetric about the wave vector and its longitudinal distribution is given by a rectangular function with the width of the diameter of the skimmed gas-target beam $D$, relying on $D$ to be smaller than twice the focus' Rayleigh length $z_R$.
+The intensity profile of an effective laser focus in a typical gas-phase experiment is assumed to have the following geometric properties: in space it is rotation-symmetric about the wave vector and its distribution along the propagation direction is given by a rectangular function with the width of the diameter of the skimmed gas-target beam $D$, relying on $D$ to be smaller than twice the focus's Rayleigh length $z_R$. \autoref{fig:focus} provides a schematic illustration of the focus geometry.
 The transverse spatial and the temporal profile follow normal distributions with standard deviations $\sigma_r$ and $\sigma_t$.
 For a distinct time during the laser pulse's propagation through the focus volume the three-dimensional intensity distribution can be written as

 Here, $I_0$ is the temporal peak intensity and $\sigma_z=c\sigma_t$ is the spatial equivalent of the temporal standard deviation $\sigma_t$.
 If $D \gg \sigma_z$, the full intensity spectrum, \ie, for all possible longitudinal positions of the pulse, will be quasi-proportional to the intensity spectrum at a single position far away from the longitudinal borders given by the edges of the gas-target beam.
 Thus, the intensity distribution displayed above can be used to deduce the intensity spectrum of the complete space- and time-integrated focus interaction.
 In the following, a focus with such an intensity distribution is referred to as 3D configuration.
-After rearrangement of \eqref{eq:idist} to